xando/blog/posts/github-import.md

 The magic will happen in github_import module.
 The module is messing around with import hooks and use of PEP 302.
-If you are interested how it works, implementation might be find [here](https://github.com/xando/github_import).
+If you are interested how it works, implementation might be found [here](https://github.com/xando/github_import).